myotaio/s3c-samples/README.md

 ---

-## How to Use Myota S3C
+## How to Use Myota Cyberstorage
-Typically the only change that has to be made to switch from using a standard S3 bucket to Myota S3C is to update your credentials and provide the endpoint URL of your S3C instance.
+Typically the only change that has to be made to switch from using a standard S3 bucket to Myota Cyberstorage is to update your credentials and provide the endpoint URL of your S3C instance.
 Here are some examples using the Boto3 Python SDK and the AWS CLI.
 Other client APIs would require similar change but will vary slightly by language or product.
 See our [gallery demo](./samples/gallery-demo/) for a fully functioning example with S3 and S3C working side by side.

 ### Credentials